flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 ### The new designs {.tabs-close}

-These are some examples of characters that were re-designed for this console, the models are interactive so do try to fiddle with them!
+These are some examples of characters that were redesigned for this console, the models are interactive so do try to fiddle with them!

 ![Sonic in Sonic R (1997).<br>185 quadrilaterals.](sonic_r_saturn){.toleft model3d="true"}